dvk65/inland-flooding/README.md

 The sections `Create a Cloud project` and `Enable the Earth Engine API` in [Set up your Earth Engine enabled Cloud Project](https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup) should be completed.
 A step-by-step demonstration can be found in [GUIDE.md](GUIDE.md#google-earth-engine-setup).

-To collect Sentinel 2 imagery from Google Earth Engine based on STN flood event data, use the following command (estimated runtime: 160 minutes):
+To collect Sentinel 2 imagery from Google Earth Engine, use the following command (estimated runtime: 160 minutes):
 ```
 make s2
 ```